KeeganCorrigan/qs_fs_redo/README.md

 5. Under the Github Pages section of Options, select 'master' as your source and click `Save`

 Be sure to `npm run build` and commit before each push to master.
-A few seconds after you push up, you should be able to see your application at <https://your-github-username.github.io/quantified-self-fe>.

 ## Built With